metasfresh/metasfresh-documentation/_webui_collection/EN/NewUser.md

 1. Go to the record tab "[User Roles](NewUserRole)" at the bottom of the page and click ![](assets/Add_New_Button.png).
 A new window opens up.
 1. Select the role you want to assign to the user.
 1. Click "Done" to add the role to the list.
  >**Note:** A user can have several roles.
-In this case they will be asked to choose a role at the login.
+In this case, they will be asked to choose a role at the login.

 ## Example
 This example shows the creation of a user "mf" with the role "WebUI":